rustyfae/pomu/README.md

 ---

-## ✨ What is Pomo?
+## ✨ What is Pomu?

-Pomo is a simple yet powerful Pomodoro timer bot built for focused study sessions.
+Pomu is a simple yet powerful Pomodoro timer bot built for focused study sessions.
 Start a timer, take breaks, and stay productive — all from your Discord server!

 - 🍅 Customizable study and break durations
 - 🔁 Looping pomodoro cycles